-Also known as a skirt or skirting, the apron is the framing under your table top.
+Also known as a skirt or skirting, the apron is the framing under your tabletop.
 In self-storing leaf tables, the apron also disguises the engineering required to house the leaves.
 You will notice that Countryside will tell you a table "self-stores 4 leaves, 2 with aprons".
-This means that four of your expansion leaves can be self-stored, but two will not include the apron portion of the table top.
+This means that four of your expansion leaves can be self-stored, but two will not include the apron portion of the tabletop.
 This allows the non-skirted leaf to nestle into the one with an apron for storage.
 When in use, however, a gap will be visible on the leaves that do not include an apron.
 If you need four leaves and want all four to have aprons, that is not a problem.
 Store two in your table and two in a closet.
-If you are going to use a table cloth most of the time, you will likely prefer the self-storing option with two leaves not including the skirting.
-Again, it is up to you.
+If you are going to use a tablecloth most of the time, you will likely prefer the self-storing option with two leaves, not including the skirting.

 Standard dining table height is 30 inches.
 Pub and gathering tables, however, are 36" and 42" tall respectively.
 Also known as counter height (36") and bar height (42"), these tables are trendy and novel.
 Perfect for eat in kitchens, breakfast nooks, and game rooms, these tall tables are fun for family and built to last just as long as Countryside's dining tables.

 Remember, you will also need chairs with your dining or kitchen table.
 Typically, your chair budget will exceed what you spend on your table.
 Consider the style, shape, height, and size of your table when ordering companion chairs.
+Or, consider a dining table set for a one-stop-shop option.
 Armed with this information, we hope you will have an amazing experience ordering a dining or kitchen table from Countryside.